 The Girl with the Ghost Machine by Lauren DeStefano

-A fun and an easier read for children in grade 7.
+A fun and easier read for children in grade 7.
 When Emmaline’s mother dies suddenly, her father Monsieur Beaumont tries to build a ghost machine.
 But when he spends longer and longer on the machine, Emmaline decides she must either destroy it or make it work herself.
 An ideal book to use in class when discussing loss or grief.

 Shiloh by Phyllis Reynolds Naylor